thecdil/storymapjs-template/README.md

 # storymapjs-template

-[storymapjs-template]() is a basic Jekyll template for creating self-hosted [StoryMapJS](https://storymap.knightlab.com/) on GitHub Pages (or where ever you want to host it!).
+[storymapjs-template](https://github.com/evanwill/storymapjs-template) is a basic Jekyll template for creating self-hosted [StoryMapJS](https://storymap.knightlab.com/) on GitHub Pages (or where ever you want to host it!).

-It is compatible with existing projects created in Google Sheets following the StoryMapsJS template or can be used with StoryMapsJS formatted JSON files.
+It is compatible with existing projects created using the StoryMapsJS authoring tool or standard StoryMapsJS formatted JSON files.
+Additionally, storymapjs-template supports a spreadsheet template that simplifies manually creating your storymap data.

 See [docs/storymap.md](docs/storymap.md) to get started!